Srujana-H-git/Quantum_Quest-IIT-Dh/README.md

 - *Motor Driver (e.g., ULN2003 or A4988)*: Drives the stepper motor.
 - *Power Supply*: 5V for the motor and microcontroller.
 - Additional components:
-  - USB breakout board.
-  - Pull-up resistors for I2C communication.
-  - Connecting wires, breadboard, or PCB.
+  - Connecting wires, breadboard.

 ### 2. Software Requirements
-- *Arduino IDE*: For programming the Arduino.
+- **Arduino IDE**: For programming the Arduino.
-- **Python **: For real-time plotting and visualization using libraries such as Matplotlib or PyQt.
+- **Python**: For real-time plotting and visualization using libraries such as Matplotlib or PyQt.
-- **ROS2 and Rviz2 **: For advanced visualization.

 ---